 So far, you may be more optimistic about your Wi-Fi, but here are some technical facts you may need to know about Wi-Fi and Ethernet:

 The most disadvantage of Wi-Fi is interference.
-As technology takes over the world, we have wireless interference in our homes, including Wi-Fi routers, TVs, ovens, smart phones, game consoles, etc. These interference will not keep your Wi-Fi signal from other signals that affect your Wi-Fi.
+As technology takes over the world, we have wireless interference in our homes, including Wi-Fi routers, TVs, ovens, smartphones, game consoles, etc. This interference will not keep your Wi-Fi signal from other signals that affect your Wi-Fi.
 However, Ethernet cables have no such effect.

-Finally, Ethernet provides better speed, lower latency and more reliable security.
+Finally, Ethernet provides better speed, lower latency, and more reliable security.
 Wi-Fi provides convenient advantages and it is sufficient for most purposes.
 Therefore, you just need to see if your device is suitable for the type that Ethernet will affect it, and then decide whether it will produce enough differences to run some cables.
-FS.COM can provide you with many kinds of Ethernet cables, such as Cat5e Patch Cables, Cat6 Patch Cables, Cat6a Patch Cables and so on.
-Contact us if you have any problem about this.